Fl0k3n/k8s-inc/src/sched/README.md

 ## Development

 Development of plugins should be perfomed in forked `scheduler-plugins` repo.
-To rebuild and reinstall scheduler in running kind cluster run `make all`.
+To rebuild and reinstall scheduler in a running kind cluster run `make all`.

 ## Testing

 The configuration file `config/kube-scheduler.yaml` uses multiple scheduling profiles, to schedule workloads using selected profile set pod `spec.schedulerName: <profile name>`, without that the default profile without any extra plugins (except the built-in ones) is used.

-dlv attach --listen=:40000 --headless=true --api-version=2 --accept-multiclient -- continue 1